wong-justin/melee-bot/livemelee/documentation.md

 - `start_game` - function handles Dolphin startup to get in-game
 - `LiveInputsThread`, `LiveGameStats` - manage user commands during gameplay
 - `Bot`, `InputsBot`, `CheckBot`, `ControllableBot` - some bot classes to use or extend
-- `buttons` - extra debugging features for `melee.ControllerState`
-- `stat` - submodule with conditions and pretty prints for `melee.GameState`
 - `inputs` - submodule holding buttons + sequence constants, and helper funcs
+- `utils` - group of functions with conditions and pretty prints for `melee.GameState`; also a controller wrapper

 ## General flow
 - Create a bot and implement its main loop method: